kamranahmedse/kamranahmedse.github.io/blog/_posts/2016-08-13-http-in-depth.md

 The first documented version of HTTP was [HTTP/0.9](https://www.w3.org/Protocols/HTTP/AsImplemented.html) which was put forward in 1991.
 It was the simplest protocol ever that has a single method called `GET`.
 If a client has to access some webpage on the server, it would make the simple request like below

 ```

 GET /index.html
 ```
-And the response would look like below
+And the response from server would have looked like below

 ```html

 (response body)
 (connection closed)
 ```

 The server would get the request, reply with the response HTML and as soon as the content has been transferred, the connection will be closed.
+There were

+- No headers
-There were no headers, GET was the only method allowed and the response had to be text based (HTML).
+- GET was the only method allowed
+- Response had to be HTML

 As you can see, the protocol really had nothing more than being a stepping stone for what was to come.

 ## HTTP/1.0 - 1996

-In 1996, the next version of HTTP i.e. HTTP/1.0 evolved from HTTP/0.9 that vastly improved the original version.
-Unlike HTTP/0.9 which was only designed for text based response, HTTP/1.1 could now deal with other response formats images, video files, plain text or any other content type as well.
+In 1996, the next version of HTTP i.e. HTTP/1.0 evolved from HTTP/0.9 that vastly improved overthe original version.

+Unlike HTTP/0.9 which was only designed for HTML response, HTTP/1.1 could now deal with other response formats images, video files, plain text or any other content type as well.
 It added more methods (GET, POST and HEAD), request/response formats got changed, HTTP headers to both the request and responses, status codes to identify the response, character set support, multi-part types, authorization, caching, content encoding and more were included.

 Here is how a sample HTTP/1.0 request and response might have looked like:

 ```

 GET / HTTP/1.0
 Host: kamranahmed.info
 User-Agent: Mozilla/5.0 (Macintosh; Intel Mac OS X 10_10_5)
 Accept: */*
 ```

 As you can see, client has sent it's personal information, required response type etc along the request.
 While in HTTP/1.0, because of non-existence of request headers, there was no such information.

 Example response to the request above may have looked like below

 ```

 HTTP/1.0 200 OK
 Content-Type: text/plain
 Content-Length: 137582